Series 1 - Episode 10

 - All the cast were present for the church chase sequence filming (and in the pub afterwards!) as evidenced by the location photos but Melissa Stribling and Susan Castle are not in make-up or costume so it can be reasonably assumed that their characters had no part in those scenes.
 It's a shame that Melissa is wearing her spectacles in every photo as she would not have worn them on set, and the promo photo for this episode in the TV Times (see above) is an odd shot of her head - just the head - floating in the white space beside the listing and not really useable for a cast photo.

-- Hot Snow was first broadcast to the ATV London, Southern, Tyne Tees, Television Wales & West, and Ulster regions on 18th March 1961, the same night as Midlands, Northern and Anglia were showing this episode.
+- Hot Snow was first broadcast to the ATV London, Southern, Tyne Tees, Television Wales & West, and Ulster regions on 18th March 1961, the same night as ABC Midlands, ABC North and Anglia were showing this episode.
 Accordingly, to make network schedules stay in line, this episode was deliberately given the exact same running time as Hot Snow.